SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 If this happen, the position will accumulate bad dept, which will impact the vault.
 To avoid this, liquidation need to be trigger the fastest possible.

+=== Ticks

 To track positions, we are using ticks, in the same implementation of Uniswap V3 @uniswap-v3[p.~5].
 Positions are stored by their liquidation price.
 The price is given by : $ 1.0001^i $

-We implemented multiple solutions to avoid late liquidation :
+=== Liquidation penalty

-- A liquidation penalty, which increase the liquidation price of the position.
+A liquidation penalty, which increase the liquidation price of the position.

+=== Liquidation reward

-- A reward for the sender of the liquidation transaction.
+A reward is distributed for the sender of the liquidation transaction.
 The reward isn't principally determined by the collateral remaining in the position but with the gas cost.
 $G_"used"$ is the amount of gas spent for the transaction, $N_"liquidatedTicks"$ is the number of ticks liquidated,
 $P_"gas"$ the price of the gas determined by taking the lower amount between $2 * "block_base_fee"$ and the gas price of the transaction,
 $M_"gas"$ is the gas multiplier, $P_"liquidatedTicks"$ the price of the liquidated tick, $E_"liquidatedTicks"$ the total exposure of the liquidated tick,